smasongarrison/D3mirt/README.md

 An example of how the output can be described could be as follows.

 > Figure $X$ shows that item W7Q16 is located at
-> $x° = 35.891, y° = 57.473, z° = 76.493$ which indicates that it is
+> $\theta = 16.083, \phi = 57.473$, which indicates that the item is
-> within-multidimensional with respect to the x and y-axis but
+> within-multidimensional with respect to the $x$ and $y$-axis but
-> approaching orthogonal tendencies with respect to the z-axis.
+> approaching orthogonal tendencies with respect to the $z$-axis.
 In
-> addition, the directional discrimination further under scores that the
+> addition, the directional discrimination further underscores that the
 > item does not seem to measure any particular construct
 > ($DDISC_1 = .656, DDISC_2 = .656, DDISC_3 = .617$).
 The global
 > discrimination score ($MDISC = .770, MDIFF_{range} = [-4.838, 2.349]$)
 > is also the lowest of all discrimination scores in the model.
 This,
 > combined, implies that the item in question does not seem to fit the
-> three-dimensional GRM used in this analysis.
-We should also note that
+> three-dimensional compensatory model used in this analysis.
+We should
+> also note that item W7Q15
-> item W7Q15 ($MDISC = .923, MDIFF_{range} = [-4.680, 1.051]$) has the
+> ($MDISC = .923, MDIFF_{range} = [-4.680, 1.051]$) has the second
-> second lowest discrimination score.
-However, the latter item do seem
+> lowest discrimination score.
+However, the latter item does seem to
-> to belong to the Conformity construct when comparing angle orientation
+> belong to the Conformity construct when comparing angle orientation
-> in the model
+> ($\theta = -19.436, \phi = 31.516$) and discrimination
-> ($x° = 60.466, y° = 31.516, z° = 100.017, MDISC = .923, DDISC_1 = .332, DDISC_2 = .912, DDISC_3 = .497$).
+> ($MDISC = .923, DDISC_1 = .332, DDISC_2 = .912, DDISC_3 = .497$).

 ## `D3mirt` Profile Analysis

-The `plotD3mirt()` function can also display respondent scores in the three-dimensional model represented as spheres located with the help of factors scores used as coordinates.
-This allows for a profile analysis in which respondent rows are selected conditioned on some external criteria and then plotted.
-The resulting output shows where the respondent are located in the model.
+The `plotD3mirt()` function can also display respondents in the three-dimensional model represented as spheres located with respondent factors scores used as coordinates.
+This allows for a profile analysis in which respondent rows can be selected conditioned on single or multiple criteria and then plotted.
+The resulting output shows where the respondents are located in the model, and, accordingly, what model profile best describes them.
+Similarly, respondent categories can be simultaneously compared to see if a group-level effect can be visually observed.

-To do this, the user must first extract respondent factor scores with `mirt::fscores` (Chalmers, 2012) and then select a subset of respondent rows.
-The example below select respondent scores by separating on the gender variable
+To do this, the user must first extract respondent factor scores with `mirt::fscores` (Chalmers, 2012) and then select a subset of respondent rows based on one or more criteria.
+The resulting data frame is imputed in the `profiles` argument.
+Generally, it can be useful to hide vector arrows with `hide = TRUE` when plotting respondent profiles to avoid visual cluttering.
+The example below separates respondents using the gender variable included in the built-in data set.

 ``` r
 # Extract respondent factor scores from mod1 with fscores() function from [mirt::mirt]